-- Hiking, camping, rock-climbing, mountain-biking - Attending ASU musicals, plays, dance performances http://music.asu.edu/events/ and https://www.asugammage.com/ - ASU Choral Union - Dance lessons in swing and salsa - The Duce - ∘ Mijana - See a band (Valley Bar, Crescent Ballroom, etc.) - Softball, soccer, racquetball, tennis, yoga, fencing, kickball - Movie nights and B-movie nights - Tubing down the Salt River - Pool parties, Halloween Parties, Alley Parties, Potlucks, and Field Days - Visiting the Desert Botanical Gardens, the Phoenix Zoo, the Arizona-Sonora Desert Museum, the Heard Museum - Attending First Fridays on the first Friday of every month in Downtown Phoenix: live music, art galleries open late, free admission to museums (more info on museum free days here).
-Transport and other info at http://artlinkphoenix.com/first-fridays/. - Escaping the heat by heading up to Flagstaff, Prescott, Jerome, or Sedona - Checking out Arizona's substantial craft brewing and microbrewing scene - Exploring the local live music scene (yes, there is one, and it can be great if you know where to look.) - Taking great cheap classes at Tempe's community center (painting, pottery, dance, etc.).
+- Hiking, camping, rock-climbing, mountain-biking - Attending ASU musicals, plays, dance performances and Broadway shows at the Gammage Auditorium - Gammage is the main broadway performance venue for Arizona.
+It has national-level talent on the regular, and it also has a student rush program where you can buy last-minute tickets at the box office for cheap prices (e.g. \$25 to see The Lion King, Hamilton, Chicago, etc.).
+Tickets go fast so be sure to plan in advance if you're going to go for rush tickets - ASU Choral Union - Dance lessons in swing and salsa - The Duce - o Mijana - See a band (Valley Bar, Crescent Ballroom, etc.) - Softball, soccer, racquetball, tennis, yoga, fencing, kickball - Movie nights and B-movie nights - Tubing down the Salt River - Pool parties, Halloween Parties, Alley Parties, Potlucks, and Field Days - Visiting the Desert Botanical Gardens, the Phoenix Zoo, the Arizona-Sonora Desert Museum, the Heard Museum - You can get discounted or free admission if you go to any of the ASU Library locations (e.g. Hayden, Noble, etc.) and ask for a 'Culture Pass'. - Attending First Fridays on the first Friday of every month in Downtown Phoenix: live music, art galleries open late, free admission to museums (more info on museum free days here).
+Transport and other info here and here. - Escaping the heat by heading up to Flagstaff, Prescott, Jerome, or Sedona - Checking out Arizona's substantial craft brewing and microbrewing scene - Exploring the local live music scene (yes, there is one, and it can be great if you know where to look.) - Taking great cheap classes at Tempe's community center (painting, pottery, dance, etc.).